Mario Conde: Biography

 In 1998, he affiliated to the Democratic and Social Centre (CDS), and, postulated as prime ministerial candidate by the party, ran as candidate to the Congress of Deputies, 1st in the UCD list for Madrid vis-à-vis the 2000 general election.
 CDS failed to obtain parliamentary representation.

 A collaborator in Intereconomía, the media group further to the right in the mainstream Spanish scene, chiefly as panelist in El gato al agua, he became the conductor of a short-lived late-night show called Una hora con Mario ("One hour with Mario") in June 2011.

 He was promoter of the political party Sociedad Civil y Democracia (SCD), registered in 2011.
 He was elected president of SCD in its constituent assembly, celebrated on 6 October 2012.
 He contested the 21 October 2012 Galician regional election, running 1st in the SCD list in Pontevedra.
 The party's political platform was focused on attacking the "autonomic state", which SCD described as "inefficient".
 Regarding the November 2012 Catalan regional election, SCD did not contest at the ballots, but Conde endorsed and called to vote for Citizens.
 Conde left the post of party leader on 21 May 2013, and months later, in September 2013, María Jamardo assumed as new President.
 By February 2014, when Jamardo left the SCD's leadership, the party was reportedly at the verge of dissolution, amid heavy competition from other political parties, with—according to the SCD's director of communication—plenty of members ready to jump to the newly created Vox.

 In April 2016 he was rearrested, along with several family members and put into remand due to an apparently fraudulent transfer of capital.
 A cosmetics company he owns was implicated in the fraud, which combined a failure to pay some workers with the large quantities of money found offshore.

-During most of his life, Conde and some important figures of Spanish society have defended him, saying that his arrest, charges, imprisonment and overall downfall were staged by several powerful figures, including former prime ministers Felipe Gonzalez and José María Aznar.